 David Steffen is the editor.
 He will be reading all submissions himself, no slushreader.
-Be sure you read all the guidelines and pay close attention to the requirements around anonymity–since there is a staff of one, the requirements for anonymity are extra important to avoid disqualifying your submission.
+Be sure you read the guidelines and pay close attention to the requirements around anonymity–since there is a staff of one, the requirements for anonymity are extra important to avoid disqualifying your submission.

-Pay rate: 6 cents per word (the professional rate as deemed by SFWA)
+Pay rate: 8 cents per word (more than the professional rate as deemed by SFWA)

 Simultaneous submissions: No.

 IMPORTANT NOTE: We read submissions blind, with no author name or any other identifying information such as email address.
 Do not do anything that will connect a story with your name or the story will be disqualified.
 Do not reply if we send you note that we’re holding your story–we don’t know your identity until accept or reject time, and we want to keep it that way.
 Do not query with the title of your story–there are instructions on how to query further down these guidelines.

 WHAT ARE WE LOOKING FOR?

 Speculative fiction–science fiction, fantasy, and horror.
 Everything should have a speculative element–that includes horror.
 Feel free to mix in other genres at will–a fantasy mystery or a science fiction romance.

 And yes, we really mean it has to have a speculative element.
-If you submit a serial killer story with only mundane elements, even though that could be a horror story it’s not a speculative horror story and it will be rejected regardless of quality and that will be your only chance to submit in this window.
+If you submit a serial killer story with only mundane elements, even though that could be a horror story it’s not a speculative horror story and it will be rejected regardless of quality.

 Things that we tend to really like: